JakeLunn/one-pace-plex-assistant/README.md

 Then using the `setup-plex` command, the application will:
 - Update all titles and descriptions to match onepace.net

+### Caveats
+- You can't have One Piece standard episodes + One Pace episodes in the same Plex library.
+    - **Why?** Because Plex doesn't have the ability to create shows that can't be matched to an existing TV show.
+That's why this app chooses to 'use' the One Piece show and then rename all of its metadata.
+Not ideal, but Plex doesn't have *good* support for custom shows.
+- The application will not download the episodes for you.
+- The application will not upload episodes to remote-hosted plex servers or cloud storage like google drive.
+You will need to do this upload yourself, albeit it's very easy since the entire folder structure + files are created for you.
+    - If your Plex is hosted on the same local machine then you can just set the `--target-dir` to the appropriate folder.
+- The application reads file names to match them to the correct arcs/episodes from onepace.net.
+There was 1 mistake that had to be corrected already (whisky peak files were named whiskey peak) in-code and there could be more in future arcs/episodes.
+Please report any issues like this here on Github and I'll do my best to address.
+- This application could be rendered obselete if there are major changes to onepace.net or to the way the files are named.
+Again, will do my best to keep it up to date.

 # How to Use
 The command-line is split into 2 main functions: